zerasul/mdbook_en/13Scroll/scroll.md

 * _plane_: Background to displace the Tiles; it can be  ```BG_A``` or ```BG_B```.
 * _firstcol_: First column to be scrolled.
 * _scroll_: Array with the values to be moved.
-* ncols: Number of columns to move.
+* _ncols_: Number of columns to move.
 * _tm_: transfer method; it allows using the CPU, or the different DMA values; it can have the following values:
     * CPU: CPU is used.
     * DMA: DMA is used.
     * DMA_QUEUE: DMA queue is used.
     * DMA_QUEUE_COPY: DMA Copy queue is used.

 After reviewing the functions and verifying that the code is correct, we can compile and execute this example.
-You will be able to see how the rain is moving over the city; although in this case we are moving all the positions at the same time, and it can give the sensation of displacement of plane, we can change these values and make more tests to verify its use.
+You will be able to see how the rain is moving over the city; although in this case we are moving all the positions at the same time, and it can give the sensation of displacement of the plan, we can change these values and make more tests to verify its use.

 ![Example 13](13Scroll/img/ej13.png "Example 13")
 _Example 13: Tile Scrolling_